shantoroy/shantoroy.github.io/_posts/2021-11-24-data-science-in-python-posts-in-my-blog.md

 toc: true
 toc_label: "Table of Contents"
 toc_icon: "heart"
-excerpt: "This post explains the basic syntax of matplotlib module for data visualization."
+excerpt: "This post provides all the links of posts related to data science in python."
 ---

 I have been writing on `data science in python` and have already included several posts at different times.
 In this post, I am providing links for all related posts: